MimicTester1307/arxiv_retriever/README.md

 ## Note on Testing

-Currently, 10 out of 11 tests pass, and even that required a bit of magic.
+Currently, all 12 tests pass, and even that required a bit of magic.
 Refactoring the tests for asynchrony was an interesting challenge.
 Discussions and contributions regarding the asynchronous implementation are particularly welcome.